MislavJaksic/Knowledge-Repository/BigData/ApacheHadoop/README.md

 * etc/hadoop/yarn-site.xml
 * etc/hadoop/mapred-site.xml

-TODO: it continues by talkin in greater detail about the configuration.
+TODO: it continues by talking in greater detail about the configuration.

 ### Running Hadoop